DesignInTheBlack/Elevate/README.md

 <br>

-- Statis Analysis and Compile Time Guarantees
+- Consider Static Analysis and Compile Time Guarantees
-- IDE Integration for Syntax Highlighting and Autocomplete
+- IDE Integration for Syntax Highlighting and Autocomplete (Potentially Via LSP)
 - Child selector support
 - Expanded grid support with expressive syntax
 - Container query support
 - Logical property support for internationalization and flexible layouts
 - Accessibility-focused utilities such as `hidden:visually` and ARIA state helpers
 - Advanced selector composition for sibling selectors, combinators, and pseudo-classes
-- More to come, so check back regularly!
+- Potentially some of **your** ideas and more to come, so check back regularly or get involved!

 <br>